 According to John Bratton and Jeffrey Gold (2007), “Human Resource Management is a strategic approach to managing employment relations which emphasizes that leveraging people’s capabilities is critical to achieving competitive advantage, this being achieved through a distinctive set of integrated employment policies, programmes and practises.”

 Nature of Human Resource Management

-1. HRM is based on certain principles and policies contribute to the achievement of organisational objectives.
+1. HRM is based on certain principles and policies contribute to the achievement of organizational objectives.

-2. HRM is a pervasive function – Human resource management is not specific to an individual department, rather it is a broader function and spread throughout the organisation, it manages all type of people from lower level to top level departments of the organisation.
+2. HRM is a pervasive function – Human resource management is not specific to an individual department, rather it is a broader function and spread throughout the organization, it manages all type of people from lower level to top level departments of the organization.

 3. HRM is people oriented – People or human resource is the core of all the activities of human resource management.
 Human resource management works with and for people.
-It brings people and organisation together to achieve individual and organisational goals.
+It brings people and organization together to achieve individual and organizational goals.

 4. HRM is continuous activity – All factors of production are required to be continuously updated and improved to cope up with the changes and increased competition.
 Similarly, human resource also continuously trained, developed, or replaced to face the next level of competition.
 Hence, it is a continuous activity.

 5. HRM is a part of management function.